25 Essential IELTS Line Graph Vocabulary for Band 7+

 Let’s face it — memorising 25 words and phrases can feel overwhelming.
 Here’s how to make it stick:

-📊 Vocabulary charts: Create a chart linking each verb with matching adverbs (e.g. “soar sharply”).
+3. Vocabulary charts: Link each verb with matching adverbs (e.g. soar sharply).

 The more often you use these words, the faster they’ll become second nature on test day.